PaulRivier/kiwi/README.md

 # Kiwi

-Kiwi is a personal note taking system, based on a collection of Markdown files managed by the user.
-It aims to offer a solution powerful enough to handle all types of notes you want to keep, yet reliable and simple enough so that you feel comfortable with it.
+Kiwi is a minimalist content management system, using a database of Markdown files managed by the user.
+Kiwi is optmized for text contents.
+It aims to offer a powerful solution to handle all types of notes you want to write for yourself or share with others, and remain reliable and simple so that you feel comfortable with it.

-Kiwi offers some nice features to render, index and browse your files :
+Kiwi offers some nice features to render, index and browse your content :
-- powerful tags system, with tags-set browsing and nice sub-tags system
+- powerful tags system, with tags-set and sub-tags navigation
+- user-defined custom meta-data, with full indexing
+- incremental metadata navigation
 - full-text search with word stemming available in various languages
+- access control
 - clear view/model separation, highly themable (html + CSS + JS)

-Kiwi uses [CommonMark](<https://commonmark.org/>) flavor of Markdown.
+Kiwi uses [CommonMark](<https://commonmark.org/>) flavor of Markdown for contents.

-At this stage Kiwi is alpha software.
-Although it does not write your files, you should still use it with caution.
+At this stage Kiwi is alpha software, use it with caution.

 # Install